fearedbliss/ILB/README.md

 ## Notes

 - GOG is a DRM-free gaming platform which is an alternative to Steam.
-Because of this, we can easily download the DRM free version of **`It Lurks Below`** that we can run directly through a vanilla version of Wine without requiring Proton or Steam.
+Because of this, we can easily download the DRM-free version of **`It Lurks Below`** and run it directly through a vanilla version of Wine without requiring Proton or Steam.
 - Works in both 32 and 64 bit Wine Bottles with the default settings.
 - The game will not run without DXVK installed (It will lock up with a black